mas-bandwidth/netcode/STANDARD.md

 To begin this process, it transitions to _sending connection request_ with the first server address in the connect token.

 Before doing this, the client checks that the connect token is valid.
-If the number of server addresses in the connect token are outside of the range [1,32], or if any address type values in the connect token are outside of the range [0,1], the client transitions to _invalid connect token_.
+If the number of server addresses in the connect token are outside of the range [1,32], or if any address type values in the connect token are outside of the range [0,1], or if the create timestamp is more recent than the expire timestamp, the client transitions to _invalid connect token_.

 ### Sending Connection Request